-- For teachers continuing at the newly merged school, all teacher records follow the teacher to the newly merged school. - For teachers not continuing to the newly merged school, retain teachers' files at the parish of the site of the current school (pre-merger.)
+- For teachers continuing at the newly merged school, all teacher records follow the teacher to the newly merged school.
+A service record indicating the teacher's name, position, and date of employment should be retained at the parish site of the current school (pre-merger). - For teachers not continuing to the newly merged school, retain teachers' files at the parish of the site of the current school (pre-merger.)
+A service record indicating the teacher's name, position, and date of employment should be retained at the parish site of the current school (pre-merger).